roboticaml/roboticaml.github.io/posts/completeness-of-vision.md

 ## Application and API Integration
 A quality-first approach to software engineering, with unwavering attention to SOLID principles and test-driven development, are applied using bespoke agile frameworks, developed specifically to suit the needs of your project.
-Robotica utilises world-class expertise from industry leaders to deliver integrations iteratively to release value soon and often, maximising ROI and minimising your risk.
+Robotica Machine Learning utilises world-class expertise from industry leaders to deliver integrations iteratively to release value soon and often, maximising ROI and minimising your risk.

 ## Model Monitoring and Management
 In a constantly changing world, your AI applications need to keep up to date with the latest trends.
-Robotica and DataRobot make it easy to compare predictions to actual results and to train a new model on the latest data, proactively identifying when a model’s performance is deteriorating over time due to data drift.
+Robotica Machine Learning and DataRobot make it easy to compare predictions to actual results and to train a new model on the latest data, proactively identifying when a model’s performance is deteriorating over time due to data drift.